hzqtc/pist/README.md

 ### pist push [-d description] id file1 [file2] [file3] ...

-* push local files to gist specified with id
+* upload local files to a gist
-* if a file specified but doesn't exist locally, it will be removed from the gist
+* if a file specified doesn't exist locally, it will be removed from the gist

 ```
 $ pist push 1234 a.c main.c a.h